aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### showCompact {#showCompact--}

-Indicates whether display labels from the next field in the same column on the Pivot Table view
+Indicates whether to display labels of the next field in the same column on the Pivot Table view

 ```javascript
 showCompact : boolean;